Connect with others who understand.

 5. Your Doctor Is a Wealth of Knowledge

 The treatment landscape for migraine is quickly changing.
-It’s important to check in with your doctor about all of the options available to you.
+It’s important to stay in regular contact with your doctor to discuss the latest treatments available to you.
 Your doctor can also help determine what preventive treatment options may be safest and most effective for you.

-• Recurring migraine attacks affect your daily routine even though you’re taking acute medications.
+• Recurring migraine attacks disrupt your daily life, even though you’re taking acute medications.

-• Migraine attacks are recurring (four or more migraine attacks per month).
+• Your migraine attacks are recurring (four or more migraine attacks per month).

-• Acute medications are not working, or they have too many unwanted side effects.
+• Acute medications aren’t working or have too many unwanted side effects.

-• Migraine attacks come with uncomfortable sensory symptoms (auras) which may be visual sparks, tingling, or numbness.
+• Your migraine attacks come with uncomfortable sensory symptoms (auras), such as visual sparks, tingling, or numbness.

-If any of these describe your current circumstance, it may be a good idea to reach out to your doctor about preventive care.
+If any of these describe your situation, it may be a good idea to reach out to your doctor about preventive care.

 Talk With Others Who Understand